 I find it ridiculous, and I think it's a perfectly waste of good time.

-The people that like Mr. Trump that voted for Mr. Trump will all acknowledge that this is a great deal, and this is exactly what he talked about during his campaign.
+The people that like Mr. Trump, that voted for Mr. Trump, will all acknowledge that this is a great deal, and this is exactly what he talked about during his campaign.

 See, he's the first person I've heard in a long time that's actually living up to his campaign promises.

-It's the same people like Chris Hahn that never thought Donald Trump would win, did you, Chris?
+And by the way, it's the same people like Chris Hahn that never thought Donald Trump would win, did you, Chris?

-I never thought he win.
+I never thought he'd win.

 No, I did not.

-So you're wrong in the case.
+So you're wrong again.

-So you're a good company there, Chris.
+So you're not a company there, Chris.

 Sean, Sean, you might have been the only person in America who really thought he was going to win.

-I don't I don't think a lot of people thought he was going to win.
+I don't think a lot of people thought he was going to win.

-And and we were wrong.
+And we were wrong.

-You want to know why you're wrong and we were right, because you're arrogant and you have no idea what it means for thirteen million more Americans to be in poverty, eight million more to be I'm sorry, thirteen million more to be on food stamps, eight million more to be in poverty, the lowest labor participation rate since the seventies, lowest home ownership rate in fifty-one years and a doubling of the debt.
+Because you're arrogant and you have no idea what it means for 13 million more Americans to be in poverty, 8 million more to be, I'm sorry, 13 million more to be on food stamps, 8 million more to be in poverty, the lowest labor participation rate since the 70s, lowest home ownership rate in 51 years, and a doubling of the debt.

 That's what you don't understand.